Donald Carrick: Biography

 Carrick was born in Port Arthur, Ontario, the son of John James Carrick.
 He studied at the University of Toronto, Osgoode Hall Law School, and Harvard Law School.
-Carrick was an exceptional athlete.
 He represented Canada as a light-heavyweight boxer at the 1928 Summer Olympics in Amsterdam, where he won his first-round bout against Jean Welter of Luxembourg, but then lost on points to the eventual Olympic champion, Víctor Avendaño of Argentina.
 In golf, he was coached as a youth by Newell Senour at the Scarboro Club, won the 1923 Ontario Junior Championship, the Canadian Amateur Championship in 1925 and 1927, and the Ontario Amateur Championship in 1926 and 1933.
 Carrick served as a Lieutenant-Colonel in the Canadian Army during World War II.
 He was elected to the House of Commons of Canada in a 1954 by-election, held after the death of Lionel Conacher.

 Carrick played golf recreationally after 1933, at the Scarboro and Rosedale Golf Clubs in Toronto.
 He was elected to the Canadian Golf Hall of Fame in 1997.